 Cervical rib syndrome

-If a cervical rib is causing compression of the thoracic outlet, physiotherapy can help improve neck mobility and reduce muscle tension.
-Other treatments include injections such as botox or local anesthetic into the scalene muscles to reduce muscle tension.
+If a cervical rib is causing compression of the thoracic outlet, physiotherapy can help improve neck mobility and reduce muscle tension in the affected area.
+Other treatments include injections, such as Botox or local anaesthetic, into the scalene muscles to reduce muscle tension.

 Surgical excision is performed if these methods fail to reduce pressure on the nerves or vessels.
 Sometimes, excision of the scalene muscles is also used to open the outlet further and relieve pressure.
 Some surgeons think you need to excise both the cervical and the first rib to get the best results.